Investing in a Nutshell for Non-Investors

 - Depending upon where you are in life and whether you need to keep a portion of your money essentially risk-free, invest as follows:

-- Put most or all into one or more Exchange-Traded Funds (ETFs) from this list (skip any bond ETFs): http://etfdb.com/compare/market-cap/
+- Put most or all into one or more Exchange-Traded Funds (ETFs) from this list (skip any bond ETFs, and do a little research into any you choose): http://etfdb.com/compare/market-cap/

 - Put the remaining amount into Certificates of Deposit (CDs) or Treasury Bills, either through your brokerage or your bank or credit union.
 Understand that they will generate very little return on investment, but will have essentially no risk.
 As you grow older it makes sense to put more and more into safer assets, but when you are younger you want to take the reasonable risk of putting pretty much everything into ETFs.